Stone Fruit Growing Guide

 Bush cherry varieties such as Romeo, Juliet or Carmine Jewel cherries grow on compact bushes that reach 8 to 10 feet and do well in cold environments.
 These bush cherry varieties are also self-fertile, meaning they don’t need another tree nearby to produce fruit, but planting with two additional bush cherry varieties promotes a better fruit set among all the cherries.

 If you have a bit more space, consider planting peach trees with a semi-dwarf rootstock.
 Trees with semi-dwarf rootstocks maintain the hardiness, disease resistance and harvests of full-size peach trees while maintaining a smaller tree size ranging from 10-15 feet.
-IFA’s Canadian Harmony, Contender, Elberta, Early Elberta, Hale Haven, Red Haven, Veteran, Reliance and Belle of Georgia White peaches are all semi-dwarf rootstock varieties that grow well in the intermountain west.
+IFA’s Canadian Harmony, Contender, Elberta, Early Elberta, Hale Haven, Red Haven, Veteran, Reliance and Belle of Georgia White peaches are all semi-dwarf rootstock varieties that grow well in the Intermountain West.

 stone-fruit-growing-guide-img1